BND Hamburger Icon

 graphic of a person sitting at a desk next to a calculator

 Contrary to popular belief, you don’t need to be a certified public accountant to work as a freelance bookkeeper.
-All you need is a knack for numbers and practical knowledge of basic accounting tasks (though an associate degree in accounting or equivalent business experience is preferable).
+All you need is a knack for numbers and practical knowledge of basic accounting and bookkeeping tasks (though an associate degree in accounting or equivalent business experience is preferable).
 These are some of the services you could offer as an outsourced bookkeeper:

 15. Digital marketing services